 Inadequate Pasture Grass

 It's easy to look at a pasture from the distance and think it's lush and green.
 But closer inspection may reveal that your pasture is being overtaken by undesirable weeds.
-This means horses have to work harder to find enough food and may start eating the less nutritional and sometimes toxic weeds.
-Look after your pastures so they can provide good grazing for your horses.
+This means horses have to work harder to find enough food and may start eating the less nutritional, and sometimes toxic, weeds.
+Look after your pasture so they can provide good grazing for your horses.

 04 of 10

-Buying hay can be difficult, but it really is worth it to be particular because poor hay can cause all types of problems.
+Buying hay can be difficult, but it really is worth it to be particular, because poor hay can cause all types of problems.
 Hay may be nutritionally deficient.
 Some hays are not suitable for horses and can cause colic.
-Dusty, moldy hay can be bad for your horse's lungs.Continue to 5 of 10 below.
+Dusty, moldy hay can be bad for your horse's lungs and overall health.Continue to 5 of 10 below.

 05 of 10